 CONVERT YOUR GEN 2 MONTERO LIGHTS TO PAJERO LIGHTS

 If you own a second-generation Montero, you probably have the square headlights from the factory.
 However, you can always get the parts to do a round Pajero headlight conversion.
 What you will need is Mitsubishi part MB527744, which is the headlamp kit.
 This includes the headlight bucket, silver ring, retainer springs, and bolts.
 And yes, you’ll need two of them, one for each side.
 I’m finding prices just under $210 per side.
 You’ll also need the black plastic bezel that goes to the grille.
 Part MB831055 is for the left side and part MB831056 is the right.
 Each side is about $88.
-These are the minimum parts you’d need, but most other parts should be easily sourced.
+We recently discovered that USDM Monteros with square headlights have a different headlight support assembly.
+This is the metal area behind the radiator.
+That part is removable, and the correct part number would be MB835437.
+This part may be difficult to find, however.